Orneau

 The Orneau (/fr/; Ôrnô) is a river in Belgium.
 It is a tributary of the Sambre and therefore sub-tributary of the Meuse.

 The Orneau flows from north to south, through the province of Namur, and after a journey of about 25 km, it flows into the Sambre at Jemeppe-sur-Sambre.

+The river is known for its valley, panoramic views and nearby charming villages.
+Several walkable trails exist near the river.

+Fishing

+The Orenau is a public river, freely accessible to fishers with a valid Belgian fishing permit.
+However, night fishing is restricted at the river, with both day-only and night-permitted stretches.

+Available species at the Orneau include carp, roach, pike, chub, perch, trout, bream, and barbel.